reactimetravel/reactime-website/README.md

 # Instructions for deployment to GitHub Pages.
 Credentials can be found in Google Spreadsheet.

-1. Log in to GitHub with reactimetravel account
+1. Log in to GitHub with reactimetravel gmail account
 2. Go to reactime-website repository > Settings > Pages
 3. reacti.me domain name is purchased through namecheap.com (instructions below)
 4. Under 'Build and Deployment', Source is set as 'GitHub Actions' and yaml file is auto-generated